bennaro/Ratatouille/README.md

 # Application Features

 * API Integration: The app integrates with TheMealDB.COM.
+* Swiftdata to save and archive the recipes.
 * Recipe Search: Users can search for recipes based on country, category, ingredients, and text search.
-* SwipeActions on every recipe: Either archive or favorite.
-Favorites will be shown in the main Tabview and Archived recipes will be moved to a list in settings.
+* SwipeActions on the list of recipes: Either archive or favorite recipe.
-* You can navigate inside every recipe where instructions and a list of ingredients is shown.
+* Every recipe have a Detailview where you will be provided with instructions and a list of ingredients.
-*

 # Images